|At an FCC conference

 capability, they are still dependent on fixed

 antennas and cabling which can be severely disrupted

 by a natural or man-made disaster; so while very

 useful in an emergency, cell phones and the internet

 cannot be relied upon completely.

 it is still possible to communicate locally or

 worldwide with amateur radio using only battery

 radio still gets through when everything else has

-FCC report concerning Amateur Radio
+2012 FCC report concerning Amateur Radio

 About Us Page